KDE Plasma

 KDE Plasma, the Kool Desktop Environment, is an advanced, graphical desktop technology for increasing your home office productivity.
 It has a ton of features that make Linux very powerful, visually attractive and much easier to learn and fun to use.

-KDE has more visual cues on it’s Graphical User Interface (GUI) tools, which helps new users find your way around Linux.
+KDE has more visual cues on it’s Plasma desktop and applications with easy to use Graphical User Interfaces (GUI), which helps new users, like me, find our way around Linux.
 Your KDE Plasma desktop is the platform upon which all your other KDE tools work.
-KDE is the dashboard for your Linux operating system and your personal cloud of artificial intelligence.
+KDE is the dashboard for your Linux operating system and for your personal cloud of artificial intelligence.
 Linux, with KDE Plasma installed, is a high performance portal into the global cloud of artificial intelligence.

 Some History